michaelmayer2/persistent-jupyter/README.md

 - Authentication to the xpra sessions is currently disabled but can be easily configured.
 Token-based authentication for jupyter is "hidden behind" the xpra/google-chrome to jupyter connection.
 - Keyboard mapping can be challenging - xpra uses the language setting in your browser to infer the keyboard settings
-- Google Chrome is tricky to prevent the "Welcome to Google Chrome" window popping up.
-You will need to move the window to the middle of your browser window and the click on OK to get access to the jupyter session.
-If this solution goes beyond a PoC state, we need to prevent Google Chrome to pollute user's home directories with its information (modifying 'XDG_RUNTIME_DIR' and other environment variables and chrome options)
 - Resolution is adapting to network bandwidth - if frequent changes happen in the UI, resolution will temporarily degrade slightly but sharpen up immediately when changes are less frequent.